hotio/website/docs/containers/cloudflareddns.md

 ## Sending notifications

-You can send notifications when a DNS record gets updated with a new IP using [Apprise](https://github.com/caronc/apprise/blob/master/README.md){: target=_blank rel="noopener" }.
+You can send notifications when a DNS record gets updated with a new IP using [Apprise](https://github.com/caronc/apprise/blob/master/README.md){ target="_blank" rel="noopener" }.
 Use the environment variable `APPRISE` to configure notifications, see below for some examples.

 ```shell
 -e APPRISE="pover://user@token"